sigpwned/jsonification/README.md

         // An I/O problem occurred
     }

-But the event parser offers methods that support a more direct idiom for parsing JSON of a known shape that is sometimes more convenient:
+The event parser also offers methods for a more direct idiom for parsing JSON that is more convenient when you know the shape of the data you're parsing:

     try {
         try (JsonEventParser p=new JsonEventParser(reader)) {